POSOCO/grid_elements_api/README.md

 10. Decide about the data duplication happening in elements_has_substations for substations
 11. Regions, States, Voltages, ElementTypes, ConductorTypes, Owners, Substations, Lines, Line Reactors, Bus reactors, ICTs csv UI -- done
 12. Create UI for FSCs and TCSCs
-13. Solve the line name bug (trying to insert B-A if A-B is already present)
+13. Solve the line name bug (trying to insert B-A if A-B is already present) -- done
 14. Make all names either capital/small/sentence case, preferably capital

 ## Links